In this article

 If this Twitter exchange is any indication of Starbucks’ future fortunes, its social activism will certainly reap tremendous rewards not just in customer loyalty, but in acquisition too.

 - Engage!
-A company’s social media presence must reflect and channel its physical ambience and intellectual values.
+A company’s social media presence must reflect and channel its physical ambiance and intellectual values.

-- If you deal with food and beverages, take advantage of technology to further optimise the mobility of your customers and the convenience of your products.
+- If you deal with food and beverages, take advantage of technology to further optimize the mobility of your customers and the convenience of your products.

 - “If you make stuff that’s compelling enough, people will advertise your product for you.”